Note on commercial and non-commercial use.

 Shirlocke - a short novel (152kB : 27514 words : 48 pages) [comment]

 A comedy-drama in which a sleuth, who considers herself a kind of modern day Sherlock Holmes, is assisted by her companion, a sentient robot.

 Set only several years in the future, when things are hardly different from now, this is a mild comedy with elements of suspense and action.

-It was originally intended to be a novel, but it ran its course much more quickly than I expected.
+It was originally intended to be longer, but it ran its course much more quickly than I expected.

-This is only a very first draft so will undoubtedly have lots of errors until I get a chance to revise it.
+This is only the first draft so will undoubtedly have lots of errors until I get a chance to revise it.

 This is a revised cover.
 It's better than the previous one, but I'm still not sure I'll keep it.
-Let me know what you think.
+Let me know what you think via the comment link.